Article by Mariposa Vermelha

 But the main area of contention was the use of the Lenin’s conception of dialectics, in regards to events and motion.
 This is seen in author Mariposa Vermelha’s “Twists & Turns” section.
 Lenin was mistakenly going off of a form of Hegelian dialectics that Engels largely promoted in Anti-Duhring.”
+We failed to struggle with Mariposa over this and that reflects a liberalism then we must self-criticize for, in that we were prioritizing getting content up over engaging.
 This form of dialectics known as “negation of negation” became associated with reformist and revisionist political conceptions, in that is fixated on a specific “lawful” motion which inevitably promotes gradualism.
 It diminishes the role of creative human decisions of revolution happening in the superstructure to unleash the forces of the base, focusing on quantity becoming quality rather than the reverse, and it downplays the fact that contradiction in all things and processes, in a metaphysical way.

-Struggle Sessions rejects this inclusion of Lenin here and we want to argue that the “spiral development” laid out by Hung Yu in “History Develops In Spirals” is distinctive and based on the Maoist understanding of dialectics.
+Struggle Sessions rejected this inclusion of Lenin here and we want to argue that the “spiral development” laid out by Hung Yu in “History Develops In Spirals” is distinctive and based on the Maoist understanding of dialectics.
 The author uses the Lenin quote in this section out of context from what Lenin originally wrote.
-She did this without ill intention to affirm revolutionary optimism , but in obscuring the controversy around the topic of negation of negation and not differentiating between the two conceptions at hand, she must be criticized for confusing the reader.
+She did this without ill intention to affirm revolutionary optimism , but in obscuring the controversy around the topic of negation of negation and not differentiating between the two conceptions at hand, we must criticize for not explaining this further.

 So before the reader reads, let’s un-obscure things.
 What is the correct view?
 As Mao explains: